dachiefjustice/vm-vulnlab/README.md

 - Create security trainings/workshops

 ## Vulnerable Apps & Guides
-The vulnerable applications cover a range of programming languages, vulnerability types (including [OWASP top 10](https://owasp.org/Top10/)), and difficulty levels. **Massive thanks** to the authors and contributors of all these apps for their hard work!
+The vulnerable applications cover a range of programming languages, vulnerability types (including [OWASP top 10](https://owasp.org/Top10/)), and difficulty levels.
+By default, Juice Shop is enabled (but not automatically started).

+**Massive thanks** to the authors and contributors of all these apps for their hard work!
 Click the links to learn more about each application.

 | App + Docs                                                                  | Default Port(s)                                                            |
 |-----------------------------------------------------------------------------|----------------------------------------------------------------------------|